20 Instances of Death

 XVIII

-I sit in an uncomfortable chair
+I sit in an uncomfortable chair repeating a mantra:

-Death is oceanic,
+Death is oceanic, your courage a raft.

 The mantra morphs:

-Death a shiver of sharks,
+Death is a shiver of sharks, your fear the chum.

 XIX